Wilma Rudolph was

 a truly astonishing feat.
 Wilma Rudolph was “The fastest woman in the

-Wilma then graduated from college and became a teacher, coach
+Wilma then graduated from college and became a teacher, coach and mentor to

-conviction, hard work, determination and self-belief in achieving their own personal dreams and goals.
+hard work, determination and self-belief in achieving their own personal dreams and goals.

-VIEW ANYTIME FROM ANYWHERE ON THE SCHOOL
+VIEW ANYTIME FROM ANYWHERE ON THE SCHOOL DAY YOU BOOK.

 program will be available via a simple link and password for the full